ckeditor/ckeditor5/docs/framework/guides/creating-simple-plugin-timestamp.md

 modified_at: 2022-07-15
 ---

-# Creating a basic plugin &ndash; timestamp
+# Creating a basic plugin

 This guide will show you how to create a simple, basic plugin that will let the users insert timestamps into their document.
 This is a beginner friendly tutorial, perfect for your first interactions with the CKEditor 5 framework.